Day 24 - Simplicity on The Way : Bercianos del Real Camino to Mansilla de las Mulas

 Admittedly, today's hike was essentially uneventful, but it was nonetheless beautiful in its simplicity.
 We passed through the village of El Burgo Ranero, whose large brick water tower at the edge of town seemed to predominate the flat landscape.
 The country roadway we hiked down was lined with poppies and yellow gorse bushes.
 Dozens of "packs" of French cyclists passed us on the roadway, and the pace they set seemed shockingly fast for those of us hiking.
 After hiking passed the village of Villamarco we took time to enjoy a small earthen bodega in Reliegos.
 The joy of today's hike was found more in the small often neglected details and moments of The Way, rather than in any singular event.

 By early afternoon we had reached Mansilla de las Mulas, whose name translates as "hands on the saddle of the mules".
 As we entered town we were surprised by the standing ruins of the medieval walls around the old quarter.
-However, given the heat we soon dropped our packs and sat down at the El Jardin del Camino on the edge of town for a celebratory pint of cold beer in the shade.
+However, given the heat, we soon dropped our packs and sat down at the El Jardin del Camino on the edge of town for a celebratory pint of cold beer in the shade.
 While relaxing we inquired if we could get a bunk or a bed at the attached albergue where everyone we knew was staying, only to discover that all of the nearby places were already full.
 Worried, inquired at the municipal albergue downtown and found that it too was already full for the evening.
 We were fortunate however when a volunteer directed us to a downtown bar which had a room listed as available.

 Soon after we arrived at the unlikely establishment we paid and were led upstairs into a sketchy building and given a room that can only be described as potentially being used as a brothel when not rented out to pilgrims.
 I have to admit that while the room - in its 80s pink and yellow colours - was rough, it was nonetheless very clean.
-We felt fortunate to find a room for the evening, and grateful for our luck on the Camino.
+We felt fortunate to find a room for the evening and grateful for our luck on the Camino.
 Inside and able to rest, we each took a shower, washed our clothes in the sink, and hung our hiking gear out the window to dry.

 We also had the opportunity to explore the historic city walls, climbed broken turrets, and sat by the river enjoying the cool breeze off the water and the shade of the trees.

-In the evening we returned to the El Jardin el Camino for dinner, and were fortunate to chat with many of our friends and enjoy tales of their experiences throughout the past few days.
+In the evening we returned to the El Jardin el Camino for dinner and were fortunate to chat with many of our friends and enjoy tales of their experiences throughout the past few days.
 We were also fortunate to get the opportunity to meet a new couple on the Camino from Victoria, Canada, who the others had met in recent days.
 After our evening meal with our friends, and not interested in rushing back to our abode, we took in the cool of the evening and explored the town again in the dark.

-Tomorrow we head in to Leon, which means we are now closer to the end of our trek than the beginning - a stunning reality.
+Tomorrow we head into Leon, which means we are now closer to the end of our trek than the beginning - a stunning reality.

 _____________________________________________________________________________